Creamy and foamy paitan ramen with chicken and seafood base

 This type of foamy ramen is in Japan called “awa-kei” ramen.
 But there are not many ramen restaurants that can make proper awa-kei ramen.
 There is no question about it: Fukakusa Seimen Shokudo is a worthy arrival into the ramen scene of Kyoto with its awa-kei ramen.

-The noodles are straight and made with a smaller amount of water than normal.
+The noodles are straight.
 They’re a bit on the al dente side and have a nice bite.
 If you have the noodles with the provided toppings of fine strips of leek and daikon sprouts, you can enjoy a change in the taste.
 The rather thick slices of chashu pork are rather rare, juicy-but-soft, and you can feel to the umami of the meat to the last drop.

 The other classic at Fukakusa Seimen Shokudo is their mazesoba.
 Mazosoba means ramen without the soup, and you eat it while excitingly stirring the noodles with the toppings of Chinese chive, leek, ground pork, nori, ground dried sardines, egg yolk, and others.
 Lastly, when you have finished your noodles, I recommend adding the rice you get with the mazesoba into what’s left of the sauces and enjoying the ramen to the last sauce drop.